...

 Recommended Safe Storage Practices:

-For more milk-related storage tips, check out our detailed guide on
+👉 For more milk-related storage tips, check out our detailed guide on How to Organize Breast Milk in Freezer?
+(Flat-Freezing & FIFO Guide).

-Q1: Can I store pre-mixed formula in a container for later use?
+Q: Can I store pre-mixed formula in a container for later use?

 A: No. It’s safest to prepare formula only when needed.
 Once mixed, it should be consumed within 2 hours or refrigerated for up to 24 hours, following CDC guidelines.

-Q2: What’s the best temperature to prepare the formula?
+Q: What’s the best temperature to prepare the formula?

-A: Use boiled water cooled to around 70°C (158°F) to destroy potential bacteria in the powder before mixing.
+A: Use boiled water cooled to around 70°C (158°F)to destroy potential bacteria in the powder before mixing.

-Q5: Can formula containers be sterilized like baby bottles?
+Q: Can formula containers be sterilized like baby bottles?

 A: Yes.
 Most BPA-free plastic and glass containers are dishwasher-safe, but always check the manufacturer’s care instructions.